Stan Van Gundy agrees to become New Orleans Pelicans' coach

 Van Gundy spent parts of 12 seasons coaching Miami, Orlando and Detroit, winning 58% of his games and going to the playoffs eight times.
 He was Dwyane Wade’s first coach in Miami after Pat Riley's surprise resignation in the fall of 2003, then stepped down from the Heat job 21 games into the 2005-06 season — the year Miami went on to win its first championship.

+“Pretty much any sort of team defense concept that’s pertinent to modern NBA basketball, I learned from Stan,” Redick has said.

+While Pelicans veteran guard Jrue Holiday is highly regarded for his defensive play, stopping opponents from scoring was a considerable problem for New Orleans this past season.
+The Pelicans gave up 117.1 points per game, better than just three of the NBA's 30 teams.

-Van Gundy had been working most recently as an NBA analyst for Turner Sports.
+Van Gundy, who had been working most recently as an NBA analyst for Turner Sports, is bound to target that as an area in immediate need of improvement.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports